tsangchriss/covid_project/README.md

 3) What do vaccination rates look like among different ethnic groups?

-All of the work was done using PgAdmin 4 (PostgreSQL), Tableau, and R (bookdown).
+All of the work was done using PgAdmin 4 (PostgreSQL, which can be find in the "queries" file), Tableau, and R (bookdown).
 \
 \
 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template.*